speajus/diblob/packages/diblob-grpc/README.md

 const packageDefinition = protoLoader.loadSync('path/to/your.proto');
 const protoDescriptor = grpc.loadPackageDefinition(packageDefinition);

-// Add your service implementation grpcServer.addService(
+// Register your service implementation with the registry (does not start the server yet) grpcServiceRegistry.registerService( protoDescriptor.YourService.service,
-  protoDescriptor.YourService.service,
   {
     yourMethod: (call, callback) => {